Simone Weil: Weil in film, stage, and media

+In Georges Bataille's novella Blue of Noon (completed in 1937), the character Lazare is considered to be based on Weil.

 "Approaching Simone" is a play created by Megan Terry.
 Dramatizing the life, philosophy and death of Simone Weil, Terry's play won the 1969/1970 Obie Award for Best Off-Broadway Play.

 Weil was the subject of a 2010 documentary by Julia Haslett, An encounter with Simone Weil.
 Haslett noted that Weil had become "a little-known figure, practically forgotten in her native France, and rarely taught in universities or secondary schools".

 Weil was also the subject of Finnish composer Kaija Saariaho's La Passion de Simone (2008), written with librettist Amin Maalouf.

 Chris Kraus' 1996 film Gravity and Grace alludes to the posthumous work of Simone Weil.
 Chris Kraus' 2000 novel Aliens & Anorexia chronicles her experience producing the film while also touching on Kraus' personal study and interaction with Simone Weil's philosophy and life.

 Weil's work, Venice Saved, was not completed in her lifetime but put together as a play and translated by Silvia Panizza and Philip Wilson.

 T. S. Eliot, W. H. Auden, Czeslaw Milosz, Seamus Heaney, Flannery O'Connor, Susan Sontag, Octavia Bright, Anne Carson, Adrienne Rich, Annie Dillard, Mary Gordon, Maggie Helwig, Stephanie Strickland, Kate Daniels, Sarah Klassen and Lorri Neilsen Glennall cite Weil as an inspiration of their books and literature.
+Ocean Vuong references Weil in the novel On Earth We’re Briefly Gorgeous.

+Weil has been identified as a significant philosophical influence on Rosalía’s album Lux, especially through Weil’s conception of love as “loving the distance between ourselves and the loved object.
+This notion derives from a well-known passage in Gravity and Grace “To love purely is to consent to distance; it is to adore the distance between ourselves and that which we love” which is central to Weil’s broader reflections on love, beauty, and decreation.
+The physical version include a quote by Weil "Love is not consolation.
+It is light."